 The Committee is comprised of all independent directors.
 The Committee establishes the Company's overall compensation philosophy, oversees the development and implementation of various compensation programs and determines the executive compensation provided to all our executive officers, including our NEOs.
-Information about the purposes of the Committee and its processes and procedures for consideration and determination of executive officer compensation is outlined under the caption "Board Meetings and Committees of the Board - Executive Compensation Committee" on page 16 of this Proxy Statement and a copy of the Committee does not delegate its decision-making authority relating to executive compensation.
+Information about the purposes of the Committee and its processes and procedures for consideration and determination of executive officer compensation is outlined under the caption "Board Meetings and Committees of the Board - Executive Compensation Committee" on page 16 of this Proxy Statement and a copy of the Committee's charter is also available in the Investor Relations section of our website at www.sonoco.com.
+The Executive Compensation Committee does not delegate its decision-making authority relating to executive compensation.